JeremyJeanson/MyDyslexic2Clocks/README.md

 # Description
 A really simple clock + a second clock.
 You can select the seconde clock time zone from settings.
 It use a font designed to make life easier for dyslexic people.
-This clock is build for fitbit smartwatchs (Ionic, Versa and Versa Light).
+This clock is build for fitbit smartwatchs (Ionic, Versa, Versa 2 & Versal Light).

 ![Ionic screenshot 1](Screenshots/ionic1.png)